-Cabling the server to the SDMC
+Cabling the server to the Systems Director Management Console

-The Systems Director Management Console (SDMC) controls hosts, including the management of virtual servers and the use of capacity on demand.
-Using service applications, the SDMC communicates with hosts to detect, consolidate, and forward information to IBM service for analysis.
+The Systems Director Management Console (SDMC) controls hosts, including the management of virtual servers.

 Before you begin, if you have not already done so, install and configure your SDMC.
-For instructions about installing and configuring the SDMC, see Installing and configuring the SDMC(http://publib.boulder.ibm.com/infocenter/director/v6r2x/topic/dpsm/dpsm_installing/dpsm_kickoff.html).
+For instructions about installing and configuring the SDMC, see Installing and configuring the SDMC.

-1. If you want to directly attach your SDMC hardware appliance to the managed system, connect Ethernet Connector 1 on the SDMC to the LINK HMC1 port on the managed system.
+1. If you want to directly attach your SDMC hardware appliance to the managed system, connect Ethernet Connector 1 on the SDMC to the HMC1 port on the managed system.

-To learn more about connecting an SDMC to a private network so that it can manage more than one managed system, see Configuring the network (http://publib.boulder.ibm.com/infocenter/director/v6r2x/topic/dpsm/dpsm_managing_console/configuringnetwork.html).
+To learn more about connecting an SDMC to a private network so that it can manage more than one managed system, see Configuring the network.

 2. Complete your server setup.
-For instructions, see "Completing server setup if you have an SDMC" on page 27.
+For instructions, see "Completing server setup if you have an Systems Director Management Console" on page 29.